CharleneMcKeown/learning-day/README.md

     ```
     Remember, this commands adds any new or untracked files we created to git.

-1. Now we can practice continuous integration!
-We have made changes locally, so we can now commit and push those to our GitHub repo.
+1. Now you can practice continuous integration!
+You have made changes locally, so you can now commit and push those to your GitHub repo.
 Type:

     ```
     git commit -m "added my first blog post"